Guides

 Most flux components apply Tailwind classes to their underlying elements, however, you can also pass your own classes into components and they will be automatically merged with the classes applied by flux.

-Here's an example of making a button full width by passing in the
+Here's an example of making a button full width by passing in the w-full Tailwind utility class:

 Copy to clipboard

-Now, when the component is rendered, the output HTML will contain both the
+Now, when the component is rendered, the output HTML will contain both the w-full class and other classes applied by flux:

 Copy to clipboard